grscheller/dotfiles/README.md

 ## Steps to Clone

 First clone the grscheller/dotfiles GitHub repo.
-Then you will need to initialize and update the submodules.
-Currently, grscheller/nvim is the only submodule used.
+Then initialize and update the submodules.
+Currently, grscheller/nvim is the only GitHub submodule used.

 ```